 Skip to content

-Canajun Finances Home » Taxing Government Benefits
+Canajun Finances Home » The Hidden Cost of Clawbacks: Taxing Federal Benefits

 This is an interesting topic for me.
 I am asking specifically, why does a Government tax Benefits that they pay?